 Want to get your music students moving, smiling more, and make friends with their homeroom teacher?
 Touchdown is a lesson wrap-up activity that helps to develop steady beat and math skills - and kids get to jump around.

 Tell students, "During this game you will have to march to a steady beat.
 Sometimes I will play a beat on the drum at a slow tempo.
 Sometimes I will play a beat at a fast tempo.
 When I begin to play a steady beat on the drum, I would like for you to listen to the tempo, and then begin marching around the room to the beat.
 Let's have everyone stand up."
 Try several different tempos.

 Tell students, "It looks like you are ready to learn the rules for the game.
-As I told you before, because you have to touch a certain number of body parts to the floor to show the answer for a math problem.
-If I asked you to show me 2 + 2 you would first say the answer out loud, and then touch 4 body parts to the floor.
-To show 4 you can use two feet and two hands - 1 - 2 - 3 - 4.
-(Demonstrate).
-Let's try an addition problem with bigger numbers - 3 + 7.
-For this one your hand is no longer counted as one.
-Instead, you will count each of your fingers as one, giving you up to ten body parts on your hands.
-To show 10 you can use two feet, your seat, two elbows and five fingers - 1 - 2 - 3 - 4 - 5 - 6 - 7 - 8 - 9 - 10.
-(Demonstrate)"
+As I told you before, you'll be showing the answer to a math problem by touching body parts to the floor.
+If I asked you to show me 2 + 2, you would say the answer out loud and then touch four body parts to the floor.
+To show the answer four, you can use two feet and two hands - 1 - 2 - 3 - 4.
+Demonstrate.
+Let's try an addition problem with bigger numbers, like 3 + 7.
+To answer this math problem you can count your hand as one, or count each finger, giving you up to ten body parts on your hands.
+To show ten you can use two feet, your seat, two elbows, and five fingers, 1 - 2 - 3 - 4 - 5 - 6 - 7 - 8 - 9 - 10."
+Demonstrate.

 This game is fun for about 7-8 rounds.
 On the last round, ask the students to add 0 + 0.
-It's fun to see how creative they are in trying to touchdown zero!
-If they are not sure what to do, start jumping up and down.
+It's fun to see how creative they are in trying to touchdown zero.
+If they aren't sure what to do, start jumping up and down.